tymiles003/mean-app-level-employee-review/README.md

 Start the gulp script via `gulp` to compile sass into css

-In a new Terminal window, start the app with `run npm start`
+In a new Terminal window, start the app with `npm run start`

 Hit [http://localhost:3000](http://localhost:3000) in your favorite browser